testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 const el = findByIcon('profile');
 ```

-There are 3 mechanisms then that can be aggressively reported: imports, renders, and queries.
-This new Aggressive Reporting feature will just work fine out of the box and won't create false positives for most of the users.
-However, it's possible to restrict or switch off these mechanisms using proper [Shared Settings](#shared-settings).
-We recommend you to keep reading this section to know more about these Aggressive Reporting mechanisms and then check the Shared Settings if you think you'd still need it for some particular reason.
+There are 3 mechanisms that can be aggressively reported: imports, renders, and queries.
+This new Aggressive Reporting feature will work fine out of the box and won't create false positives for most of the users.
+However, it's possible to restrict or switch off these mechanisms using [Shared Settings](#shared-settings).
+We recommend you to keep reading this section to know more about these Aggressive Reporting mechanisms and afterwards check the Shared Settings if you think you'd still need them for some particular reason.

 _You can find the motivation behind this behavior on [this issue comment](https://github.com/testing-library/eslint-plugin-testing-library/issues/222#issuecomment-679592434)._

 ### Imports

-By default, `eslint-plugin-testing-library` v4 won't check from which module are the utils imported.
+By default, `eslint-plugin-testing-library` v4 won't check from which module the utils are imported.
 This means it doesn't matter if you are importing the utils from `@testing-library/*`, `test-utils` or `whatever`: they'll be assumed as Testing Library related if matching Testing Library utils patterns.

 There is a Shared Setting property to restrict or switch off this mechanism though: [`utils-module`](#testing-libraryutils-module).
-By using this setting, only utils imported from `@testing-library/*` packages + the custom one indicated in this setting (if any) would be reported.
+By using this setting, only utils imported from `@testing-library/*` packages + those indicated in this setting (if any) will be reported.

 ### Renders

 By default, `eslint-plugin-testing-library` v4 will assume that all methods which names contain "render" should be reported.
 This means it doesn't matter if you are rendering your elements for testing using `render`, `customRender` or `renderWithRedux`.

 There is a Shared Setting property to restrict or switch off this mechanism though: [`custom-renders`](#testing-librarycustom-renders).
-By using this setting, only methods strictly named `render` + custom ones indicated in this setting (if any) would be reported.
+By using this setting, only methods strictly named `render` + those indicated in this setting (if any) will be reported.

 ### Queries

 `eslint-plugin-testing-library` v4 will assume that all methods named following the pattern `get(All)By*`, `query(All)By*`, or `find(All)By*` are queries to be reported.
 This means it doesn't matter if you are using a built-in query (`getByText`), or a custom one (`getByIcon`): if it matches this pattern, it will be assumed as a potential query to be reported.

 There is a Shared Setting property to restrict or switch off this mechanism though: [`custom-queries`](#testing-librarycustom-queries).
-By using this setting, only [built-in queries](https://testing-library.com/docs/queries/about) + custom ones indicated in this setting (if any) would be reported.
+By using this setting, only [built-in queries](https://testing-library.com/docs/queries/about) + those indicated in this setting (if any) will be reported.

 ## Shared Settings